slick/slick/src/sphinx/database.rst

 execute it.

-Actions can be combined with several different combinators (see the :api:`EffectfulAction class <scala.slick.action.EffectfulAction>` and :api:`Action object <scala.slick.action.EffectfulAction>` for details), but they will always be executed strictly sequentially and (at least conceptually) in a single database session.
+Actions can be combined with several different combinators (see the :api:`EffectfulAction class <scala.slick.action.EffectfulAction>` and :api:`Action object <scala.slick.action.Action$>` for details), but they will always be executed strictly sequentially and (at least conceptually) in a single database session.

 .. index::